 All of the design changes make for a phone that, while much larger than any iPhone before it, fits into your hand nicely.
 Whereas the iPhone 5S felt cold and sterile, the 6 feels warm and vaguely organic, like a pebble smoothed down by a river over decades.
 In its design and feel, it reminds me a lot of HTC’s most recent One smartphones, especially this year’s One M8.

-As a consequence of having a much larger screen and frame, it’s more difficult to use the iPhone 6 with one hand than previous models.
+As a consequence of having a much larger screen and frame, it’s more hard to use the iPhone 6 with one hand than previous models.
 I got used to reorienting the phone with one hand while on the subway, and you can also double-tap (not press) the home button to drop everything from the top of the screen down.
-That’s a feature that I used far more often in the bigger iPhone 6 Plus, but it’s still nice to see in its smaller sibling.
+That’s a feature that I used far more often in the larger iPhone 6 Plus, but it’s still nice to see in its smaller sibling.

 The iPhone 6’s minor one-handed usability issues are overshadowed by everything else it brings to the table.
 Its larger screen makes viewing photos, videos, and games much more engrossing.
 And I also found it more comfortable for reading long pieces of text.

-The new display is brighter than the iPhone 5S, and it works better in direct sunlight and with polarized sunglasses.
-It also features much wider viewing angles, which, coupled with its new slightly curved glass edges, almost makes what you’re viewing on the iPhone 6 look as if it’s painted directly on the glass.
+The new show is brighter than the iPhone 5S, and it works better in direct sunlight and with polarized sunglasses.
+It also features much wider viewing angles, which, coupled with its new slightly curved glass edges, nearly makes what you’re viewing on the iPhone 6 look as if it’s painted directly on the glass.
 It’s a subtle effect, but one that shows just how far we’ve come in mobile displays over the years.

-As for other design changes, I didn’t mind the sleep button being moved from the top of the phone to the right side.
+As for other design changes, I didn’t mind the sleep button being went from the top of the phone to the right side.
 It’s just too hard to get your finger to the top of the phone with such a tall frame.
 I also didn’t have an issues with the plastic bands on the rear of the phone, which help with antenna reception.
 (If it bugs you that much, get a nice case.)

 In terms of battery life, the iPhone 6 performed about as well as the iPhone 5S did for me.
 It lasted through a typical work day, but I’m still going to keep my external chargers handy just in case.